rebelsky/sams-assorted-musings-reflections/prereg-2018F.md

 * CSC 324, _Software Design and Development_ is over-enrolled by six
   students.
 We'll need to figure out how many of those we can keep;
   the structure of the class makes it hard to keep that many.
-* Economics 222, _Foundations of Policy Analysis_ is over-enrolled by
+* Economics/Policy Studies 220, _Foundations of Policy Analysis_ is
-  five.
-I don't know how Econ cuts students, but I expect that they will cut some.
+  over-enrolled by five.
+I don't know how Econ and Policy Studies cut students, but I expect that they will cut some [7].
 * Economics 240, _Resource and Environmental Economics_, is over-enrolled
   by fourteen students.
 I feel like that's a common occurrence, but I don't see a note to that effect in my past musings.
 I wonder if it